Countries

 Today starts with a lovely ride, via the village of Klais to beautiful Barmsee Lake.
 Thereafter you have the choice of turning north and cycling directly to your overnight accommodation in Wallgau or taking on the longer ride south which is described below.

 Cycling through the Isarwinkel area of Upper Bavaria you arrive at idyllic Lake Sylvenstein, surrounded by snow-capped mountains.
-There’s plenty more wonderful scenery today as you approach Bad Tölz, a fine old town on the Isar boasting many ornate mansions and grand buildings and your home for the next two nights.
+There’s plenty more wonderful scenery today as you approach Bad Tölz, a fine old town on the Isar boasting many ornate mansions and grand buildings.

 Leave Bad Tölz behind to follow the Isar to the thickly forested Grünwald, and you’ll be almost back in Munich.
 There will be a couple of short climbs to tackle en route to the Bavarian capital, where you’ll have more time to get to know one of Germany’s most appealing cities.
 Its museums are world-class, and it’s also a city that’s very easy and safe to make your way round by bike.